 The business loan calculator allows you to put in the details of two business loans so you can find out which loan you want to apply for.
 You can also just put in the details of one loan to see how much you will pay for it.

 Once you've put in the details, the calculator will show you the repayments you need to make over time and the total repayments you need to make.
 If you're comparing two loans it will show you which one is the better option.

 How do you use the business loan calculator?

-To work out how much your business loan will cost you, simply adjust the following fields to represent your intended loan:
+To work out how much your business loan will cost you, simply adjust the following fields in the business loan calculator to represent your intended loan:

 - Loan term.
 How long you need to repay the loan.
 If the repayments are too high you can adjust this after your first calculation.